Lawyers for Trusts

-A trust is a legal relationship which is created (in lifetime, or on death) when a person (settlor) gives property to another person (trustee) to hold for the benefit of a third person (beneficiary or beneficiaries).
+A Trust is a legal relationship which is created (in lifetime, or on death) when a person (settlor) transfers the legal title to property or other assets to another person (trustee) to hold for the benefit of a third person (beneficiary or beneficiaries).

-You can create a trust fund by setting up a trust for a number of reasons, including :
+You can create a Trust fund by setting one up for a number of reasons, including :-

-- when someone’s too young to handle their affairs (usually under the age of 18)
+- when someone is too young to responsibly handle their affairs (usually under the age of 18).

-- to pass on assets while you’re still alive
+- to pass on assets while you are still alive.

 - Will trusts